 Cross connection of pipes carrying water supplied by the Water System with those carrying water supplied from any other source or with an apparatus which may endanger the purity or quality of the Water System supply.

 Failure to provide representatives of the Village reasonable access to the property being served for the purpose of inspecting fixtures or piping, or for reading, repairing, testing or removing meters.

+Failure to install and maintain any necessary valves, meters, plumbing or other equipment as determined by the DPW Superintendent.

 For sub-metering or reselling water except to tenants as in the case of multiple dwelling units identified in the application for service.

-Use of any un-metered water except as provided for in these rules and regulations.
+Use of any un-metered water except as provided for in these Rules and Regulations.

-Violation of the general restrictions on use of water or any other provisions of these rules and regulations.
+Violation of the general requirements of the Water System restrictions on use of water or any other provisions of these Rules and Regulations (including attorneys’ fees incurred to enforce these Rules and Regulations).

-Any person or entity violating any of these provisions, in addition to discontinuance of service, shall be subject to imposition of fees, charges, and penalties as set forth in these rules and regulations.
+Any person or entity violating any of these provisions, in addition to discontinuance of service, shall be subject to imposition of costs, fees, charges, and penalties as set forth in these Rules and Regulations.

-Out-of-Village Properties whose service is terminated for violation of these rules and regulations lose all rights to reinstatement of service unless granted by the Village Board of Trustees.
+Out-of-Village Properties whose service is terminated for violation of these Rules and Regulations shall lose all rights to reinstatement of service unless granted by the Village Board of Trustees.

 The Village reserves the right to shut off the supply of water to vacant properties.
-In such cases the property owner will be subject to the same provisions of these rules and regulations as those whose water was shut off for violation of these rules and regulations.
+In such cases the property owner will be subject to the same provisions of these Rules and Regulations as those whose water was shut off for violation of these Rules and Regulations.

-In the event of termination of service, all fees, charges, and costs owed to the Village by the user must be paid in full and the fee for reinstatement of service paid in advance before service may be reinstated.
+In the event of termination of service, all costs, fees, charges and penalties owed to the Village by the user must be paid in full and the fee for reinstatement of service paid in advance before service may be reinstated.

 VIII.
 ADDITIONAL FEES AND CHARGES

-The charge for turning a water service off or on, other than initially, will be, for each, the actual cost to the Village.
+The charge for making any repairs that the Village deems necessary or for turning a water service off or on, other than initially, will be, for each, the actual cost to the Village.
 This will include but is not limited to any cost of locating the curb box.
-If the service was turned off for non-payment, the minimum cost for reinstatement of service will be FIVE HUNDRED DOLLARS ($500.00)
+If the service was turned off due to non-payment, the minimum cost for reinstatement of service will be FIVE HUNDRED DOLLARS ($500.00)

-The DPW (or its representative) shall, for a charge of ONE-HUNDRED DOLLARS ($100.00), paid in advance, test the accuracy of any meter with certified testing devices, replace the meter, refund the test fee, and, if the meter is found to be inaccurate by more than two percent (2%), adjust the bill of the last completed year by the percentage of inaccuracy.
+The DPW (or its representative) shall, for a charge of ONE-HUNDRED DOLLARS ($100.00), paid in advance, test the accuracy of any meter with certified testing devices.
+If the meter is found to be inaccurate by more than two percent (2%), the Village shall adjust the bill of the last completed year by the percentage of inaccuracy, replace the meter and refund the test fee.

-Property owners will be charged for the cost to the Village for repairing or replacing a , meterand/or curb box installed on their property that was damaged by abuse or neglect, including but not limited to freezing or hot water backup.
+Property owners will be charged for the cost to the Village for repairing or replacing a valve, meter, plumbing or other equipment (including any curb box) installed on their property that is not properly maintained or was damaged by abuse or neglect, including, but not limited to, freezing or hot water backup.
 There will be a fee to replace curb boxes that are damaged due to mower or vehicle damage.

-Any adjustments of bills or estimated bills necessitated by a property owner’s failure to comply with these rules and regulations will, in addition to any other penalty provided for herein, be subject to a SEVENTY-FIVE DOLLAR ($75.00) administrative fee.
+Any adjustments of bills or estimated bills necessitated by a property owner’s failure to comply with these Rules and Regulations will, in addition to any other penalty provided for herein, be subject to a SEVENTY-FIVE DOLLAR ($75.00) administrative fee.
 This includes, but is not limited to, failure to provide Village representatives reasonable access to the meter or provide requested readings of the meter, either of which results in the rendering of an estimated bill.